Verifiable affirmative action in centralized school admissions: The Model

-A matching $ \mu $ is \textbf{non-wasteful} if every school preferred by a student over her assignment allocates all of its seats to students; that is, for all $ i\in \I $ and all $ s P_i \mu(i) $, $ |\mu(s)|=q_s $.
+An outcome $ \mu $ is \textbf{non-wasteful} if every school preferred by a student over her assignment allocates all of its seats to students; that is, for all $ i\in \I $ and all $ s P_i \mu(i) $, $ |\mu(s)|=q_s $.

-Finally, a matching is \textbf{reserve-non-wasteful} if every school preferred by a student over her assignment uses up its reserve quota for that student's type; that is, for all $ i\in \I $ and all $ s P_i \mu(i) $, $ |\mu^{r\tau(i)}(s)|=q^{\tau(i)}_s $.
-Schools are obligated to allocate reserved seats up to the reserve quota whenever students request them.
+Finally, an outcome $\mu$ is \textbf{reserve-non-wasteful} if every school preferred by a student over her assignment has used up its reserve quota for that student's type; that is, for all $ i\in \I $ and all $ s P_i \mu(i) $, $ |\mu^{r\tau(i)}(s)|=q^{\tau(i)}_s $.
+Schools are viewed as obligated to allocate reserved seats, up to the reserve quota, whenever eligible students request such seats.